gvellut/jncep/README.md

 This tool only works with J-Novel Club __novels__, not manga.

-`jncep` is completely unaffiliated with J-Novel Club (it just uses their API) so do not expect support from them (but you may file an issue on the [bug tracker](https://github.com/gvellut/jncep/issues) of this project on Github).
+`jncep` is completely unaffiliated with J-Novel Club (it simply uses their API) so, if you have an issue with the tool, it would be unrealistic to expect support from them (but an issue may be filed on the [bug tracker](https://github.com/gvellut/jncep/issues) of this project on Github).

 # Usage